jmccormick7/HealthLineEmploymentStudy/README.md

 HealthLine definition, and area data was then compiled using the open source GIS software `QGIS`

 The log of actions to make the 800m buffer can be found in `QGIS_history.log`

+### Difference-in-Differences and Triple DiD Regressions:
+Regressions can be found in `stataRegressions.do`

+For this project I elected to use the Two-Way Fixed Effects Difference-in-Differences Model (TWFE) to control for differences between tracts and across years.
+Triple DiD was used to look at interactions of race, and education level with employment effects as a result of the implementation of the HealthLine BRT.

+`reghdfe` was the primary regression command (it allowed for more accurate $R^2$ reporting when running TWFE models.